garrandall/popular-music-data/tracks/old-school-love-lupe-fiasco-ed-sheeran.md

 One microphone and a couple 12s
 Six drum sounds and a couple bells
 Is all you had to make a couple rails
-And that's a trap, and if you want it (eeeeeeeh)
+And that's a trap, and if you want it (eeh)
 You have to make it like that
 Now what's one turtle to a couple snails?
 Takes a long time to happen so fast
 And realize your future is somebody else's past Wassup...

 Chiraq summer looking so cruel
 How can I reel-to-reel when there's Pro Tool?